-Canon 1300D versus Sony HX400V
+Canon 1300D vs Sony HX400V

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were officially introduced, respectively, in March 2016 and February 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-HX400V are two digital cameras that were announced, respectively, in March 2016 and February 2014.
 The 1300D is a DSLR, while the HX400V is a fixed lens compact.
-The cameras are based on an APS-C (1300D) and a 1/2.3-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20.2 MP.
+The cameras are based on an APS-C (1300D) and a 1/2.3-inch (HX400V) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX400V is notably smaller (7 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the HX400V are weather-sealed.